 Paul is Executive Chairman of CDP which he founded in 2000 with an ambition of creating a global economic system that operates within sustainable environmental boundaries and prevents dangerous climate change.
 Paul previously founded Rufus Leonard Corporate Communications and EyeNetwork, the largest videoconference service in Europe.
 He served as a member of the Environmental Research Group of the UK Faculty and Institute of Actuaries.
 Paul has authored various publications, including Beautiful Corporations.

-As a lead analyst at the Center for Science and Democracy at the Union of Concerned Scientists, Gretchen Goldman researches how science is used and misused in public policy.
+As Research Director, Center for Science & Democracy at the Union of Concerned Scientists, Gretchen Goldman researches how science is used and misused in public policy.
 She is an author of many UCS reports on this theme, with topics ranging from government transparency, access to scientific information, hydraulic fracturing, business response to climate change, sugar and health policy.
 Gretchen works with InfluenceMap on the development of our assessment methodology.
 She holds a PhD and MSc in Environmental Engineering from the Georgia Institute of Technology and a BSc in Atmospheric Science from Cornell University.